happner/happner/docs/configuration.md

   // this.log.fatal('..', err);

   //// UTILITIES.createLogger('MyMeshModule', this);
-  //// this.info('') // it will stomp existing
+  //// this.info('') // it will stomp existing functions on 'this' }
-}
 MyMeshModule.prototype.m = function() {
   this.log.trace('m()');